GuillaumeSimonet17/movies-stock/README.md

 ## Movie Stock

-Stock movie you want to watch later.
+#### Stock movie you want to watch later.

-Its contains all infos and most of all, ALL THE LINKS to download HD or to watch in streaming.
+Its contains all infos and most of all, **ALL THE LINKS to download HD** or to watch in streaming.
 Don't waste your time searching.

-With pictures an AI that set a colour for each movie, you'll be right in the mood !
+With pictures an **AI that set a colour for each movie**, you'll be right in the mood !

 ![img_4.png](img_4.png)
 ![img.png](img.png)